FRRouting/frr/doc/developer/lists.rst

 .. c:macro:: frr_each_from(Z, head, item, from)

-   Iterates over the list, starting at item ``from``.
+   Iterates over the container, starting at item ``from``.
 This variant is "safe" as in the previous macro.
 Equivalent to:

    .. code-block:: c